-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.

 Society and the Designed Environment

 Inquiry into the relation between human societies and the material environment which they inhabit and use.
 Focus is on the ways in which groups create the environments in which they live and the ways in which those environments influence and reproduce the groups.